Changissnz/commerce_spoils_wrath_and_blood/README.md

 not enough demand.** The excuses and complaints go on and on, and I take a look at where I am in life, not being to afford something like a lamborghini or an estate.
 I would have been feeling sad, but then I remember...I'm not Italian or a rich American.
 However, I do feel entitled to having suitable housing conditions and a salary.
 Aww...
 I've never had a Bar Mitzvah before.
 But wait...
 I'm also not Jewish either.
 Aww...
-I've been to a Chinese New Year celebration.
+I've never been to a Chinese New Year celebration.
 But wait...
 I don't even care that much about Lunar New Year.
 In fact, when I hear of Oriental New Year celebrations, I sometimes think of firebombs and AK-47s.